claygiffin/100-coaches-site/src/pages/services/index.md

     solution which may include our unique ability to bring together multiple world class resources.
   servicesList:
+    - description: >
+        Over 5 million people use our Business Model Canvas.
+Join them by using our platform and services to clearly understand customers, create better products, and grow businesses.
+Enterprise teams can train at our Cloud Academy and receive coaching through our Innovation Sprints.
+Smaller companies can take our Online Courses, use our Web App, and download free resources.
+      image: /uploads/Alexander-Osterwalder.jpg
+      provider: Strategyzer
+      title: 'Understand customers, create better products, and grow businesses'
     - description: >-
         Recognized as one of the 50 leading business thinkers in the world by Thinkers50, and a Top Influencer on Linkedin, Whitney Johnson is an